CatherineLiyuankun/Hexo-theme-zilan/source/_posts/Kubernates-Certified-Kubernetes-Administrator-CKA.md

 #### Context

-Without changing its existing containers, an existing Pod needs to be integrated into Kubernetes's built-in logging architecture (e.g. kubect] logs).
+Without changing its existing containers, an existing Pod needs to be integrated into Kubernetes's built-in logging architecture (e.g. kubectl logs).
 Adding a streaming sidecar container is a good and common way to accomplish this requirement.

 #### Task

 Add a `busybox` sidecar container to the existing Pod `legacy-app`.
 The new sidecar container has to run the following command:
 `/bin/sh -c tail -n+l -f /var/log/legacy-app.log`

 Use a volume mount named `logs` to make the file `/var/log/legacy-app.log` available to the sidecar container.